MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/context-persistence.md

 ---
-title: Support for credential reuse across PowerShell sessions in Azure PowerShell
+title: Support for the reuse of user context information across PowerShell sessions in Azure PowerShell
-description: The article explains new features in Azure PowerShell that allow you to reuse credentials across multiple PowerShell sessions.
+description: The article explains new features in Azure PowerShell that allow you to reuse credentials and other user information across multiple PowerShell sessions.
 services: azure
 author: sdwheeler
 ms.author: sewhee